PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ## Understanding How Translations Builder Works

-Translations Builder is an external tool for Power BI Desktop that has been developed using C#, .NET 6 and Windows Forms.
+Translations Builder is an external tool for Power BI Desktop that has been developed using .NET 6, C# and Windows Forms.
 Translations Builder does its work by reading and writing to a dataset definition that’s been loaded into a session of the Analysis Service engine running in Power BI Desktop.
 Translations Builder uses the Tabular Object Model (TOM) to perform read and write operations.

-Translations Builder uses TOM to establish a direct connection to the data model for a dataset loaded into Power BI Desktop.
-This provides the most direct approach for writing custom code to automate the process of managing metadata translations within a Power BI dataset.
+Translations Builder uses TOM to establish a direct connection to the data model for a dataset definition loaded into Power BI Desktop.
+This provides the most direct approach for writing custom code to automate the process of creating and managing metadata translations within a Power BI dataset.

 <img
-src="./images/BuildingMultiLanguageReportsInPowerBI/media/image5.png"
-style="width:3.31132in;height:1.14068in"
-alt="Diagram Description automatically generated" />
+src="./images/BuildingMultiLanguageReportsInPowerBI/media/image10.png"
+style="width:6.57361in;height:2.6in" />

 The **TranslationsBuilder** programs against TOM to automate adding secondary cultures and metadata translations to a Power BI dataset.
 The